-Arrests and guilty pleas that are the most commonly expunged in Missouri are first offenses of Minor in Possession (MIP), DWI, and some property crimes.
+Arrest records and guilty pleas that are the most commonly expunged in Missouri are the first offenses of Minor in Possession (MIP), DWI, and some property crimes.

 Expungement of Arrests

 Missouri law allows expungement in arrests in any type of case if certain criteria are met, but only if there was no guilty plea to the charge for which the person is arrested or an amendment from that charge.
-Any guilty plea after the arrest prevents expungement in this scenario.
+Any guilty plea after the arrest in this scenario prevents you from getting your record expunged.
 The list of crimes that can be expunged for arrests without a guilty plea is much greater than the list of crimes that can be expunged with a guilty plea.

-The Expungement Petitioner must prove the following elements at an expungement hearing:
+The petitioner must prove the following elements at an expungement court hearing:

-Not found guilty of misdemeanor or felony during that time, not including minor traffic offenses.
+- Not found guilty of misdemeanor or felony during that time, not including minor traffic offenses violations.

 The Missouri Central repository sends the expunge order to the FBI.
 All rights are restored with some exceptions that you will need to discuss with your attorney.

-If an expungement petition is denied for failing to meet the criteria for expungement, then the expungement petitioner must wait one year from the date of the dismissal of the expungement petition to refile a new expungement petition.
+If the petition for expungement is denied for failing to meet certain required criteria, then the petitioner must wait one year from the date of the dismissal to refile a new petition.

 Where to File?

-The county where plea/conviction occurred; even if municipal case.
+In the civil division of Circuit Court in the county where plea/conviction occurred; even if municipal ordinance case.

-Who to name as defendants in Petition for Expungement Missouri?
+Who to name as defendants in Petition for Expungement?

-All law enforcement agencies, courts, prosecutors, central state repositories of criminal records, or anyone who has possession of records subject to expungement.
+All law enforcement agencies, courts, prosecutors, central state depositories of criminal records, or anyone who may possess the records subject to expungement.

 When Can a Petitioner Qualify?

-Three years after a misdemeanor or infraction, 7 years after a felony, and 10 years after a DWI – the time period starts after the date that imprisonment or probation ends.
+At least one year after a misdemeanor or infraction, three years for a non-class A felony offense, and 10 years after a DWI – the time period starts after the date that imprisonment or probation ends.

-The most common engagements involve first offenses of Minor in Possession (MIP), DWI, and some property crimes.
-For further information about the types of offenses that qualify for expungement, contact The Missouri DWI & Criminal Law Center.
+Under the Missouri Law, the most common engagements involve the first offenses of Minor in Possession (MIP), DWI, and some property crimes.
+For further information about the types of offenses that can be expunged from your criminal record, contact The Missouri DWI & Criminal Law Center.

 Missouri Expungement Statute

-The court is required to grant your request for expungement in this situation, except in the following situations:
+The court is required to grant your petition for expungement in this situation, except in the following situations:

-You are licensed as a commercial driver or you were operating a commercial motor vehicle at the time of the violation.
+- You have a commercial driver’s license or you were operating a commercial motor vehicle at the time of the violation.

-You have had other alcohol-related enforcement contacts at the time of your application for expungement.
+- You have had other alcohol-related enforcement contacts at the time of your application.